-Situated on the banks of Lake Constance the city of 29.000 inhabitants is a world away from Vienna in the other end of the country.
-Nonetheless, there is a sophisticated international flair to the port city of Bregenz, from where you can sail off to Germany and Switzerland.
+Situated on the banks of Lake Constance, the town of 29.000 inhabitants is a world away from Vienna at the other end of the country.
+The westernmost state capital of Austria – Bregenz, is best known for its annual theatre festival.
+However, the city also offers visitors seaside escapes, mountain hiking, and innovative architecture.
+Nonetheless, there is a sophisticated international flair to the port town of Bregenz, which is connected by ship to Germany or Switzerland.

 Lake views and hiking